Patrick Sellar: Dismissal and famine

-William Young was keen to relinquish his role on the Sutherland Estate.
+William Young was keen to relinquish his role on the Sutherland estate.
 After an extensive review of the estate over the summer of 1816 by James Loch, Young's resignation was accepted.
 This left the problem of Sellar, and now Loch was prepared to lay out the deficiencies of Sellar's personality for the role of estate factor to the Staffords.
 To some extent, this put Sellar in the role of scapegoat for all the problems on the estate, rather than just those of Sellar's own creation.
 The intended replacement factor was Frances Suther, but he was not immediately available, so Sellar remained in post until Whitsun 1817.

 The winter of 1816/17 was severely affected by famine (as was much of Western Europe).
 As factor, Sellar was responsible for buying relief supplies for the tenantry.
 Rent collections fell as the famine struck.
 Sellar's plans for purchase of supplies were regarded as over-generous by the estate, so there was great hardship in many parts of Sutherland.
 Sellar started advocating emigration of the impoverished population and eventually Loch started to adopt the same thinking.
 It could be considered paradoxical that Sellar was working hard to provide famine relief to the tenants of the interior regions who he believed should be removed to provide a more economically rational method of management of the estate.
 The famine relief was provided as a loan to tenants, and Loch became depressed that it was unlikely that this would ever be paid off.

 Sellar as sheep farmer

 Sellar remained as the tenant of the new sheep farm in Strathnaver, Rhiloisk.
 The delays in moving his stock into Strathnaver in 1814 had cost him dearly.
 However, the death of Sellar's father in August 1817 meant that he inherited a rental of about £1,000.
 With this extra income available, he applied his enormous energy to sheep farming and soon became much respected in the industry.
 He was a major tenant of the Sutherland estate, and he continued an extensive correspondence with them over the details of his tenancy.
 Further clearances added to his property in 1819, but he was specifically forbidden to take any part in the clearance activity.

-Sellar died in Elgin, Moray in 1851 and is buried in Elgin Cathedral.
+Sellar died in Elgin in 1851 and is buried in Elgin Cathedral.